cettia/asity/1.0.0-Beta1/index.md

     // When some error happens in the connection, ws.onerror((Throwable t) -> t.printStackTrace());
-    // When the connection is closed for any reason, ws.onclose((Void $) -> System.out.println("on close"));
+    // When the connection is closed for any reason, ws.onclose((Void v) -> System.out.println("on close"));
   };
 }
 ```

 ### Run your app

-Now to run this handler on the specific platform, we need to wrap HTTP resources and WebSocket resources provided by that specific platform into `ServerHttpExchange` and `ServerWebSocket` and feed them into an instance of `EchoHandler`.
+Now to run this application on the specific platform, we need to wrap HTTP resources and WebSocket resources provided by that specific platform into `ServerHttpExchange` and `ServerWebSocket` and feed them into an instance of `EchoHandler`.
 A module playing such roles is called bridge.

 For example, to run `EchoHandler` on an implementation of Java Servlet 3 and Java WebSocket API 1 such as Jetty 9 and Tomcat 8, you need Java Servlet 3 bridge and Java WebSocket API 1 bridge.
 Let's add the following bridge dependencies.